agilesyndrome/blog.agilesyndro.me/content/posts/during-the-maintenance.md

 As a reader, you should understand that my company values me and my family, and they show that consistently.
 I'm not mad they scheduled this over Father's day because they take such great care of me.
 I'm just shocked that my company who shows such careful regard to their employees would pick this weekend.
 We've been waiting a year to get this out the door, the time is finally here, so nobody complained (loudly).

-Also, the Director of Infrastructure was out of the country, on a pre-scheduled family vacation, but you guys go ahead, you've practiced this.

 ## The show must go on

 I didn't plan on being a software engineer.
 Much of my college degree is in theater technology.
 "The show must go on" is more than a magical mantra, it's life or death.
 Nothing stops the theater show, and in the end, when the last curtain drops, the crowd is cheering, laughing, or crying.
 It's the best moment of the job.
 Theater is a well oiled machine though.
 A stage manager and technical director work together in perfect unity.
 Everybody knows who to ask if they have questions.